mila-iqia/blocks/docs/bricks_overview.rst

     ...                 biases_init=Constant(0.01))
     >>> y = linear.apply(x)

 So what happened here?
 We constructed a brick called :class:`.Linear` with a particular configuration: the input dimension (20) and output dimension (10).
-The moment we called :meth:`.Linear.apply`, the brick automatically constructed the `shared Theano variables`_ needed to store its parameters.
+The moment we called :attr:`.Linear.apply`, the brick automatically constructed the `shared Theano variables`_ needed to store its parameters.
 In the lifecycle of a brick we refer to this as *allocation*.

     >>> linear.params
     [W, b]